 I can’t stop humming ‘one night in Bangkok and the world’s your oyster…’ as I write this.
-But if that’s your prize for one night, what will four nights get you?
-Well let’s see…
+But if that’s your prize for one night, what would an itinerary for four nights in Bangkok get you?
+Well, let’s see…

 Now, remember this was our honeymoon and we could never have dreamed of staying somewhere like this for any other occasion.
 It was beautiful.
 Our room was huge, complete with the biggest bed I’ve ever seen and a bathroom you could shower in and wave to your roommate through the glass window (not sure that’s a good thing when I think about it).